"How are Canadian Income Trusts Rated"

 For that information, go to: SEDAR -- the System for Electronic Document Analysis and Retrieval, set up by the Canadian Securities Administrators (CAS).

-Two companies rate the stability of distributions of Canadian trusts: Standard & Poor's (S&P) and DBRS (formerly Dominion Bond Rating Service)
+Two Companies Rate the stability of Distributions of Canadian Trusts: Standard & Poor's (S&P) and DBRS (formerly Dominion Bond Rating Service)

 Standard & Poor's first developed its stability rating in 1999, with the express purpose of giving investors a way to evaluate income trusts on an apples to apples basis, at least so far as distributions are concerned, which is the main reason for investing in Canadian funds.